croaker8/fleetyards-export/README.md

 ## Usage
 Usage is shown if -h (or --help) flag is supplied.
 The -u (or --user) flag is required.
 Password may be specificed using the -p (or --pass) flag or if not specified on the command line the user will be prompted to enter the password and the input will be hidden.

-    fleetyards-export is a tool for exporting hanger data from fleetyards.net
+    fleetyards-export is a tool for exporting public hanger data from fleetyards.net

     Usage:
       fleetyards-export [flags]